 Skip to Main Content

-LGBTQIA Resources
+LGBTQIA+ Resources

 Definitions

+Sexuality and gender exist on a spectrum and are uniquie to each person.
 The terms and definitions listed are always evolving and changing.

 • Agender (adj.) – Describes a person who identifies as having no gender.